erikyao/erikyao.github.io/_posts/2016-09-16-digest-of-fluent-python.md

 Better to say: "Variable `s` is assigned to the seesaw," but never "The seesaw is assigned to variable `s`."
 With reference variables, it makes much more sense to say that the variable is assigned to an object, and not the other way around.
 After all, the object is created before the assignment.

 To understand an assignment in Python, always read the righthand side first: that’s where the object is created or retrieved.
-Af‐ ter that, the variable on the left is bound to the object, like a label stuck to it.
+After that, the variable on the left is bound to the object, like a label stuck to it.
 Just forget about the boxes.

 ### 8.2 Identity, Equality, and Aliases <a name="8-2-Identity-Equality-and-Aliases"></a>